gregkorossy/Android-Support-Preference-V7-Fix/README.md

 ```
 > **Warning!** Watch out for the correct package name when importing `PreferenceFragmentCompat`, it should come from `com.takisoft.preferencex`.

-Now you can enjoy using the support preferences API without losing all your hair.
+Now you can enjoy using preferenceX.

 ---